Winter Traverse of the Adirondack Great Range

-A crazy idea to test the limits of moving quickly over rugged Adirondack wilderness terrain in the Winter.
-I pulled it off and learned a lot about myself and the mountains in the process.
+Testing the limits of moving quickly over the rugged Adirondack wilderness in the Winter.
+I learned a lot about myself and the mountains in the process.

 The Adirondack Great Range is a relatively small spine of 8 mountains in the Adirondack High Peaks wilderness.
 All 8 are on the famed 46er list and sit in a part of the Adirondacks that are rugged, inaccessible, and just plain gnarly.
 A complete traverse of the Great Range is a coveted objective, but almost unheard of in the dead of winter.
 The weather is ferocious, the terrain is technical, and the Adirondack high peaks will give you a kick in the face faster than any other wilderness I've hiked in.
 This “little” range packs a punch.